pbhati01/user-registration-app/README.md

 * Test cases not done

 ## Challenges faced
-* Autocomplete some not supporting, which still need to be fixed.
+* Autocomplete not supporting, which still need to be fixed.

 ## What could be improved
 * API error handling, to show in modal window.